Matt Nathanson

-Matthew Adam Nathanson (born March 28, 1973) is an American singer-songwriter whose work is a blend of folk and rock and roll music.
+Matt Nathanson (born March 28, 1973) is an American singer-songwriter whose work is a blend of folk and rock and roll music.
 In addition to singing, he plays acoustic (sometimes a 12-string) and electric guitar, and has played both solo and with a full band.
 His work includes the platinum-selling song "Come On Get Higher".
 One of his hit songs, "Giants", was the opening music for the 2016 World Series of Poker in Las Vegas on ESPN.

 Early life and college years

-Nathanson was raised in Lexington, Massachusetts and attended Proctor Academy in Andover, NH.
+Nathanson was raised in Lexington, Massachusetts and attended Proctor Academy in Andover, New Hampshire.
 His father is Jewish and his mother is Catholic.
-Nathanson attended Pitzer College in Claremont, California (majoring in English and world literature).
+Nathanson attended Pitzer College in Claremont, California (majoring in English and World Literature).
 Matt attended the Fessenden School in West Newton, Massachusetts along with his brother, Neal, prior to going to high school at Proctor Academy.
 Despite living close by in Lexington, the two boarded at Fessenden during the week before going home for weekends.